csc-training/geocomputing/gdal/readme.md

 ```
 seff <jobid>
 ```
-* Once the job is finished, see output in out.txt and err.txt for any possible errors and other outputs.
+* Once the job is finished, see output inslurm-<job_id>.out and slurm-<job_id>.err for any possible errors and other outputs.

 * Check the resources used in another way.
 ```